isabella232/siliconsalon.info/_pages/index.md

 ## Presentations

-The first hour of the Silicon Salon featured presentations by experts in the silicon, hardware, software, and cryptography fields.
+The first hour of the Silicon Salon featured presentations by experts in the silicon, hardware, software, and cryptography fields, including Christopher Allen, Bryan Bishop, CrossBar, Proxy, Tropic Square, and Libre-SOC.

-* Bryan Bishop and Christopher Allen outlined the salon and touched upon seven major discussion topics.
-* CrossBar talked about their ReRAM technology, physical countermeasures, and system architectures.
-* Proxy talked about the challenges of software and wearable hardware wallet design.
-* Tropic Square discussed their fully auditable Tropic01 secure chip.

-See [Presentations](/presentations/) for the recordings of these presentations.
+{% include gallery caption="See [Presentations](/presentations/) for the contents of these presentations." %}

 ## Discussions